Home ARDUINO Build Gas sensing system with Arduino, 16X2 LCD and MQ2

 Build Gas sensing system with Arduino, 16X2 LCD and MQ2

-The MQ2 sensor is a gas module for the detection of hydrogen, liquefied petroleum gas, smoke, carbon monoxide and alcohol.
-It has high sensitivity and fast response time to measure and acquire data.
-Sensitivity can be adjusted by the potentiometer behind it.
+The MQ2 sensor is a gas module for detecting hydrogen, liquefied petroleum gas, smoke, carbon monoxide and alcohol.

 Build Gas sensing system with Arduino, 16X2 LCD and MQ2